AndreaPazienza/SE1-my_shelfie/README.md

 The application is distributed as two separate JAR files: one for the server and one for the client.

 1. Open a terminal on the machine that will act as the server.
-2. Run the server JAR: java -jar MyShelfieServer.jar.
+2. Run the server JAR:
+java -jar MyShelfieServer.jar

+text
 When prompted, enter the IP address where the server will be reachable.
 The server runs by default on port 1068.
-3. On each client machine, open a terminal and run: java -jar MyShelfieClient.jar.
-When prompted, enter the server IP address to connect to the game.
+3. On each client machine, open a terminal and run: java -jar MyShelfieClient.jar

+text
+When prompted, enter the server IP address to connect to the game.[web:179]

-To fully enjoy the TUI, the terminal should support ANSI escape codes; otherwise, the interface will fall back to plain text with slot names.
+To fully enjoy the TUI, the terminal should support ANSI escape codes; otherwise, the interface will fall back to plain text with slot names.[web:178][web:184]

 ---